chrt-io/blog/_posts/2021-02-22-how-should-the-code-look-like.md

   banner_image: "/assets/uploads/localdata.gif"

 ---
 The first chart library I used (almost 15 years ago) was [jpgraph](https://jpgraph.net/) for PHP, then after too much customization of its code, I decided it was time to create my library.
-I did it with ActionScript and Flash, it was called **Atomicharts**, it was doing few things: linecharts, areacharts and barcharts.
+I did it with ActionScript and Flash, it was called **Atomicharts**, it was doing few things: line charts, area charts, and bar charts.
 I truly enjoyed the experience of putting together the library.

 Then Javascript became the standard for everything web, and I spent a summer working with [Highcharts](https://www.highcharts.com/).
 At that time Highcharts was **canvas-based**, and we had to squeeze in a lot of time into the optimization of its code for IE9 🥶.